Gil de los Reyes

-Virgilio "Gil" R. de los Reyes is a Filipino lawyer, educator and government administrator.
+Virgilio Ramos "Gil" de los Reyes is a Filipino lawyer, educator and government administrator.
 He served as Secretary of Agrarian Reform under the administration of President Benigno Aquino III.
-Prior to assuming his post, he was Vice Dean of the De La Salle University College of Law, teaching constitutional law.
+Prior to assuming his post as Dean, he was the long-standing Vice Dean of the De La Salle University Tañada-Diokno School of Law, teaching constitutional law and other subjects with a focus on human rights.

 Background

 Education

 De los Reyes attended University of the Philippines Diliman where he obtained his B.S. in business administration in 1983.
-He was an active student leader, having served as president of the UP Student Catholic Action from 1983 to 1984, and subsequently as councilor of the University Student Council in 1985.
+He was an active student leader, mentored by Associate Professor Agerico M. De Villa, having served as president of the UP Student Catholic Action from 1983 to 1984, and subsequently as councilor of the University Student Council in 1985.
 Later on, the future Secretary of Agrarian Reform pursued his Bachelor of Laws at the University of the Philippines College of Law.
-He finished his law studies in 1990 and passed the Bar Examination in the same year.
+He finished his law studies in 1990 and passed the Bar examination the same year.

 Agrarian reform advocate

 He later served as counsel and lecturer of the Katipunan ng Magsasaka ng Batangas (Batangas Farmers’ Association) and has been a staunch agrarian reform advocate.
 De los Reyes left for the United States as a recipient of the US State Department Humphrey Fellowship with emphasis on international trade and human rights, at the Law School and Humphrey Institute for Public Affairs of the University of Minnesota.
 In 2008, he pursued his Master of Arts in International Affairs at The Fletcher School of Law and Diplomacy of Tufts University in Medford, Massachusetts.